 Mr. Berenato was Chairman of the Board from 1999 to 2012, Chief Executive Officer from 1997 to 2009, President from 1997 to 2007, and Chief Financial Officer from 1991 to 1996.
-Mr. Berenato presently is a Director or Trustee of six mutual funds in the American Funds Family managed by Capital Research & Management Company.
+Mr. Berenato presently is a Director or Trustee of six mutual funds in the American Funds Family and nine mutual funds in the Capital Group Private Client Services, each of which is managed by Capital Research & Management Company.
 As the former Chief Executive Officer of the Corporation, Mr. Berenato provides the Board with a thorough understanding of the strategic direction of the Corporation and has experience in all aspects of the Corporation's business.

-Gregory S. Churchill Age 56 Director Since 2013 Term Expires 2015
+Gregory S. Churchill Age 58 Director Since 2013 Term Expires 2018